 Finally, and most importantly, consider your kid

 There are very few expert opinions pinpointing the exact age children should be when go out alone because each child, family and situation has so many variables.
-The age range falls between age eight and 12.
-Under the age of seven, kids are unlikely to be able to care for themselves.
+The age range falls between age 8 and 12.
+Under the age of 7, kids are unlikely to be able to care for themselves.
 By age 10 or 11, they have that skill when the unsupervised time is short and directed, says one child welfare advocate.
 The American Academy of Pediatrics also recommends no earlier than fourth or fifth grade.

 Instead of focusing on their birthday, ask these questions of your child’s readiness:

-Does she have a buddy to walk with or checkpoints along the way?
+- Do they have a buddy to walk with or checkpoints along the way?

 You might be pleasantly, reassuringly surprised to see how your child fares with this assessment.
 And that might be just what you need to offer them up a little more freedom.
 And if not today, then maybe next fall.